-Andrew Tate’s lawyer says ‘no evidence’ of trafficking or rape claims – latest
+Andrew Tate to appear in court today for rape and trafficking charges - latest

-Andrew Tate – live: No evidence for trafficking or rape charges against brothers, says lawyer
+Andrew Tate – live: Brothers to appear in court today for rape and trafficking charges

-Lawyer for Tate brothers says defence yet to be shown prosecution file
+Lawyer for Tate brothers claims there is ‘no evidence’ to support the allegations

+Andrew Tate and his brother are to appear in a Romanian court today after being arrested for human trafficking, rape and organised crime charges.

-Andrew Tate’s lawyer has claimed there is “no evidence” to support allegations of human trafficking, rape or organised crime against him or his brother.
+Tate’s lawyer has claimed there is “no evidence” to support the allegations against him or his brother.

 The former professional kickboxer turned controversial influencer, 36, and his brother Tristan were detained in Romania last month as part of an investigation by the Romanian organised crime bureau.